Payum/Payum/UPGRADE.md

 * `PaymentInstructionAwareInterface` class renamed to `DetailsAwareInterface`
 * `DetailsAwareInterface` class moved to `Payum\Model` namespace
 * `DetailsAwareInterface::setPaymentInstruction` renamed to `DetailsAwareInterface::setDetails`
+* `ActionApiAwareInterface` interface was deleted.
+Use combination of `ActionInterface` and `ApiAwareInterface` instead.
+* `ActionPaymentAwareInterface` interface was deleted.
+Use combination og `ActionInterface` and `PaymentAwareInterface` instead.

 0.2 to 0.3
 ==========